BUSINESS ASSISTANCE PROGRAMS

 REDI Inc. is an affiliate organization of the Area 15 RPC in that the RPC staff provides administrative oversight of the program.
 REDI Inc., a non-profit corporation formed in 1990, provides low-interest loan for business/industry retention, expansion and start-up activities.
 REDI funds are available for fixed asset and/or working capital loans for activities that create new or retain existing jobs within the Region.

-Since the program's inception, nearly $6 million RLF dollars have been loaned out, and over $46 million in additional funds invested.
+Since the program's inception, $6.8 million RLF dollars have been loaned and over $50 million in additional funds invested.

 Recent REDI Loans

 -Fizzix Manufacturing $210,500 REDI loan to retain 9 jobs and create 1 new job in Bloomfield

 -Seals Meat Locker $154,000 REDI loan to create 5 new jobs in Centerville